 The branch on which the build was kicked off.
 This value is only available on branches.

-Not available for builds against tags.
+Not available for builds against tags, or custom pipelines.

 The absolute path of the directory that the repository is cloned into within the Docker container.